junxit/us-congress-code/title-10/chapter-4/sec-139b.md

     - **(H)** The military departments.
     - **(I)** The Joint Staff.
     - **(J)** The United States Special Operations Command.
-    - **(K)** Such other officials or Agencies, elements, or components of the Department of Defense as the Secretary of Defense considers appropriate
+    - **(K)** Such other officials or Agencies, elements, or components of the Department of Defense as the Secretary of Defense considers appropriate 11 So in original.
+Probably should be followed by a period.
 - **(d)** *Operation.—* The Council shall operate continuously.

 ## Source credit